Looking for flexible work that fits around school hours? Here are five great ways to make money from home.

 1. Make quick cash with online surveys

 Online surveys are a great way to make some quick, easy cash while sat at your computer.
-Ok, so they're not going to make you a millionaire - but if you sometimes have 15 minutes to spare at lunchtime or at home, you can earn around £50 a month.
+Be aware though that they're not going to make you a millionaire - but if you sometimes have 15 minutes to spare at lunchtime or at home, you can earn around £50 a month.

 Some surveys even give you the chance to test (and keep!) products before they hit the shops - everything from shampoo to laptops.